oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [Table 16: CONNACK packet]{.underline}

-The CONNACK packet is sent by the Gateway in response to a Virtual Connection request from a client.
+The CONNACK packet is sent by the Gateway in response to a CONNECT request from a client.

 #### 3.1.5.1 Length & Packet Type